Florence Court in Winter, Co. Fermanagh

 The House

 Guided tours reveal the house’s exquisite Rococo plasterwork, fine Irish furniture (many pieces returned by the Dowager Countess in 1998), and the dramatic story of the 1955 fire – the dining‑room ceiling still bears the six drainage holes drilled to save it.
-Some upper‑floor rooms are closed, but the ground‑floor state rooms, library and Venetian room remain fully accessible.
+Some upper‑floor rooms remain closed, but the ground‑floor state rooms, library and Venetian room are fully accessible.

 Gardens & Yew

-The 18th‑century pleasure garden, landscaped in the mid‑19th century, offers Victorian specimen trees, rhododendrons and panoramic mountain vistas.
-At its highest point stands the reconstructed summer house, a thatched “heather house” rebuilt in the 1980s and again in 2016 after vandalism.
+The 18th‑century pleasure garden, remodelled in the mid‑19th century, offers Victorian specimen trees, rhododendrons and panoramic mountain vistas.
+At its highest point stands the reconstructed summer house – a thatched “heather house” rebuilt in the 1980s and again in 2016 after vandalism.
 A short walk leads to the Florence Court Yew, the surviving sapling of the two Irish‑yew cuttings discovered on Cuilcagh in 1767; it is the mother of almost every Irish yew worldwide.

-The four‑acre walled garden, expanded in the 1870s, contains a rose garden, two ornamental ponds, heirloom fruit‑tree orchards and a working vegetable plot.
+The four‑acre walled garden, expanded in the 1870s, contains a rose garden, two ornamental ponds, heirloom fruit‑tree orchards, a working vegetable plot and two original glasshouses that once supplied the house with fruit and vegetables.
 The 1870s Rose Cottage, once the head gardener’s home, now serves as a holiday let for visitors seeking a night‑time garden experience.

 Forest Park & Trails

 Florence Court Forest Park provides a network of marked trails – Blue, Red and Lady’s Well – suitable for walkers, cyclists and horse‑riders.
-The 15 km of routes weave through semi‑natural oak woodland (Glen Wood nature reserve), across the Larganess and Finglass rivers, and past historic features such as the 18th‑century Eel House bridge and a working Victorian hydraulic ram.
+The 15 km of routes weave through semi‑natural oak woodland (Glen Wood nature reserve), across the Larganess and Finglass rivers, and past historic features such as the 18th‑century Eel House bridge, a Victorian hydraulic ram and the 19th‑century water‑powered sawmill (wheel inscribed “William Maxwell c.
+1848”).
+Bike hire is available at the visitor centre for half‑day or full‑day periods.

 Industrial Heritage